-- Remove the person from exposure. - Get away from the treated or contaminated area immediately. - Remove contaminated clothing. - Wash with soap and clean water. - Call a physician and the Poison Control Center (1-800-222-1222) or agency in your state. - Have the pesticide label with you!
-Follow the First Aid Precautionary Statements. - Be prepared to give the EPA registration number to the responding center/agency.
+- Remove the person from exposure - Get away from the treated or contaminated area immediately - Remove contaminated clothing - Wash with soap and clean water - Call a physician and/or the National Poison Control Center (1-800-222-1222).
+Your call will be routed to your State Poison Control Center. - Have the pesticide label with you! - Be prepared to give the EPA registration number to the responding center/agency